-Upon completion of the survey the SIC shall provide a definitive statement as to whether they exist or not, or whether further investigation is required.
+Upon completion of the survey, the SIC must make a definitive statement within the Report of Survey as to whether each identified wreck or 'doubtful' data exists and whether further investigation is required.
 If further investigation is still required, the SIC is to provide an explanation why this is the case and what course of action they believe should be undertaken to remove the data from the chart.